forio/julia-studio/linux-build.md

 make
 ```

-Julia Studio looks for a link to the Julia binary in its bin directory, along side teh Julia Studio binary.
+Julia Studio looks for a link to the Julia binary in its bin directory, along side the Julia Studio binary.
 The below will create a symbolic link to the PPA installed Julia binary.
 Feel free to point this at another version of Julia if desired.

 ```bash
 cd bin/